-Reserves.
-The library operates a reserves service to assure equitable access to items that professors assign as supplemental class resources.
-For more information contact the Reserves at (757) 221-3072 or swresv@wm.edu.
+Reserve Readings.
+The library operates a reserves service to assure equitable access to items that professors assign as class readings.
+For more information, contact the Reserves Department at (757) 221-3072 or swresv@wm.edu.

 Interlibrary Loans.
 If a book, journal article, or other item is not available at William and Mary, it can usually be borrowed from another library.
-Requests for such materials may be submitted at the Interlibrary Loan Department's office or at www.swem.wm.edu/Services/ILL/index.html.
+Requests for such materials may be submitted at www.swem.wm.edu/Services/ILL.
 Students should allow a minimum of two weeks for an interlibrary loan request to be filled.
-Contact Interlibrary Loan at (757) 221-3089 or sweill@wm.edu.
+Contact the Interlibrary Loan Department at (757) 221-3089 or sweill@wm.edu.